ricklove/GreekBibleApp/www/Notes/WorkHours.md

 #### Completed

-- View Model is loading details
+- Load Entry Details in View Model

+### V0.3 H5

+#### What is the most important thing I can accomplish in this hour for this app?

+Show details in UI

+#### Completed

+- Change back to Knockout with dustJS